manheima/CarND-Advanced-Lane-Lines/writeup_Project2.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I calculated teh radius of curvature in lines 364 through 367 in the "Helper functions" section.
-To calculate I used the equation:
+I calculated the radius of curvature in lines 364 through 367 in the "Helper functions" section.
+To calculate I used evaluated the following equation at the base of the image:

-$$E=mc^2$$
+R = ((1+(2Ay+B)^2))^1.5)/abs(2A)

+where A and B are defined by the 2nd order polynomial:

+f(y)=Ay^2+By+C

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 59 through 62 in the section titled "Pipeline" in the function `unwarp()`.
 Here is an example of my result on a test image:

 ![alt text][image6]